ChristopheNguyen/chronometer-react/README.md

 # Description

-A sample React Project displaying a chronometer
+A sample React project displaying a chronometer, using:
+- Express
+- Webpack
+- ES6 Class

 # How to install